 - Now, whenever you sign in that linked Google account in any Android device for the first time, your all synced data including contacts will get restored automatically.
 This will save your effort and time.

 Though the use of SMS getting reduced or overwritten by the online and social media chat apps.
 Still, we prefer SMS sometimes.
 However, some of the major communications, notifications, and banking related details by using SMS.

-To backup and restore your SMS on your Android device, you can easily use SMS Backup & Restore app from the Google Play Store.
+To back up and restore your SMS on your Android device, you can easily use the SMS Backup & Restore app from the Google Play Store.
 Just install the app and backup or restore your device data.